lara-ozyegen/CS-319/README.md

     - Event information and join links
     - GE250/251 points of club events
   - Announcement page for clubs (notification center of upcoming events)
-  - Profiles for each student and club page
+  - Profiles for each student, faculty advisor and club page
+    - Contact information of students and faculty advisors

 - The website will have the following functionalities:
   - Filtering of the clubs according to their tags (sports, engineering, entrepreneurship etc.)